Understanding the Importance of pH in Cocoa Powder

 - Traditional bakery products

-- Health-focused or functional foods
+- Health-focused foods

-- Products that highlight natural cocoa character
+- Products emphasizing natural cocoa flavor

-Alkalized Cocoa Powder: Smooth Taste and Better Stability
+Alkalized Cocoa Powder: Smooth and Stable

 Key Characteristics